Where do we stand on soy?

 Soy may not pose a risk for women with breast cancer after all, according to a study published in the journal Cancer on Monday.

-On the contrary, it actually might be associated with a reduced risk of death over a nine-year period, said Dr. Fang Fang Zhang, a cancer epidemiologist and assistant professor at Tufts University's Friedman School of Nutrition Science and Policy.
+On the contrary, it actually might be associated with a reduced risk of death over a nine-year period in some women, said Dr. Fang Fang Zhang, a cancer epidemiologist and assistant professor at Tufts University's Friedman School of Nutrition Science and Policy.

 "Results from our study and those from others are consistent that soy food consumption in women with breast cancer does not have a detrimental effect on prognosis or survival," said Zhang, lead author of the new study.